Gemstone Cuffs Tips: How to Select, Style, and Care for Elegant Gemstone Jewelry

 What is a gemstone cuff bracelet?

-What types of gemstones are commonly used in cuffs?
+What types of gemstones are commonly used?

 How should gemstone cuffs be stored?